oisdk/site/posts/2018-06-23-scheduling-effects.markdown

             Later xs -> liftA2 (<*>) fs xs
 ```

-What's the relevance to what we have so far?
-Well, in the paper, the connection
-between the partiality monad and clock variables is explored, but what caught
+Now, I'm not sure how much this stuff actually corresponds to the paper, but
-my eye is that `De`{.haskell} is a classic "applicative-not-monad": just like
+what caught my eye is the statement that `De`{.haskell} is a classic
-`ZipList`{.haskell}.

-Let's think about why `ZipList`{.haskell} can't be a monad.
-When we use
-`<*>`{.haskell}, we combine values in the corresponding positions.
-For
-`join`{.haskell} to be valid, it has to *flatten* corresponding positions: we
-need to take the ith entry from the ith `ZipList`{.haskell}. but we don't know
-that the ith `ZipList`{.haskell} will always have an ith entry: so we can't
-define `join`{.haskell}, so no monad.

-What if all of the lists were of the same length, though?
-In that case, we could
-be sure that every position in the outer list has a corresponding position in
-the inner.
-In fact, this constraint is what lets us define monad for
-length-indexed lists.
-To me, clock variables over some free monad-thing look
-suspiciously like length-indexed lists: can we use the same logic to get a monad
-out of it?
+"applicative-not-monad": just like `ZipList`{.haskell}.
+However, under the
+analogy that the free monad is listy, and the parallel construction is
+ziplist-y, what we have in the `DelayT`{.haskell} is the equivalent of a
+length-indexed list.
+These have an applicative instance similar to ziplists: but
+they also have a monad.
+Can we apply the same trick here?

+# Future Posts

+There's a lot of fascinating stuff out there---about clock variables,
+especially---that I hope to get a chance to learn about once I get a chance.
+What I'm particularly interested to follow up on includes:

+#.
+Comonads and their relationship to these constructions.
+Streams are naturally
+   expressed as comonads, could they be used as a basis on which to build a similar
+   "delay" mechanism?
+#.
+I'd love to explore more efficient implementations like the ones in @spivey_faster_2017.
+#.
+I'm interested to see the relationship between these types, power series, and
+   algebras for combinatorial search [@spivey_algebras_2009].

+# References